milleranalytics/byob-ema-dashboard/README.md

    - Only trades within this range will be included.

 2. **Configure Starting Equity and Risk per Day**
    - *Starting Equity*: The initial balance used in the simulation.
+Using a higher number here will mute the impacts of scaling as jumping up contracts won't have as much of a difference.
    - *Risk %*: The percentage of starting equity risked daily, divided across the number of entries.
+Risk is also equal to the total credit target per day under the assumption that a -100% PCR is about as bad as a day gets and is therefore your total risk for the day.

 3. **Set Number of Entries per Day**
-   - Choose how many entry times to target each day based on historical performance.
+   - Choose how many entry times to target each day based.

 4. **Define Lookback Periods**
    - *Near*, *Mid*, and *Long* lookback windows (in months) are used to rank the best entry times.